acestream/ace-network-docs/docs/services/user-channels.md

 ## Access levels

-- private — only creator can services
+- private — only creator has an access
 - limited access — only approved accounts have an access (including conditionally approved, for example, those who paid subscription fee)
-- public access — everyone can see
+- public access — everyone has an access

-## Оплата доступа
+## Payment for access

 The channel's owner can assign a payment policy to their content.